y-u-y-a/icp-nextjs-app/README.md

 Follow the [Network Deployment](https://internetcomputer.org/docs/current/developer-docs/setup/cycles/cycles-wallet/) guide to create a wallet.
 Dfinity offers [free cycle](https://faucet.dfinity.org/) to developers.

 Now, you can deploy your Next.js Dapp to Internet Computer IC network by adding **--network ic** to the dfx subcommand.
 We will first update our env var to point to IC network host.
-Then deploy the backend canister first, export Next.js static code and deploy frontend canister **hello_assets**.
+Then deploy the backend canister first, export Next.js static code and deploy frontend canister **frontend**.

 ```bash
 cp .env.icprod .env.production